mrisen/inet-showcases/wireless/crosstalk/doc/index.rst

 The hosts are configured to have `Ieee80211DimensionalRadio` modules.
 The host pairs are set to adjacent wifi channels 1 and 2.

-TODO: about the dimensional radio ... by default its a flat signal...how to configure something else ?
+TODO: about the dimensional radio ... by default its a flat signal...how to configure something else ? the logs

+The following video shows the host pairs communicating:

+.. video:: partial2.mp4
+   :width: 698

+Even though they are on different channels, the transmissions interfere.
+At the beginning, `host1` and `host3` transmit simultaneously, and neither transmission can be succesfully received.
+Due to the collision avoidance mechanism, one of the transmitting hosts defer from transmitting, and the subsequent transmissions are successful.

 .. todo::